yuloh/case-transform-tests/README.md

 # Case Tranform Tests

 This repo is a test suite to compare different case transformation libraries for PHP.
+I wrote this because none of the case transform functions I used ever worked like I expected.

 Each library is tested on it's ability to transform one format to another.
 Only libraries that can transform without knowing the input format are tested.
+Feel free to open a pull request or issue to add additional libraries.

 You can view the basic test [here](tests/CaseTestCase.php).